Snap Inc. (NYSE:SNAP) Expected to Post Quarterly Sales of $1.19 Billion

-Analysts expect Snap Inc. (NYSE:SNAP) to announce sales of $1.19 billion for the current quarter, according to Zacks Investment Research.
-Eight analysts have issued estimates for Snap’s earnings.
-The highest sales estimate is $1.21 billion and the lowest is $1.18 billion.
-Snap reported sales of $911.32 million during the same quarter last year, which indicates a positive year over year growth rate of 30.6%.
-The business is expected to issue its next quarterly earnings report on Thursday, February 3rd.
+Analysts expect that Snap Inc. (NYSE:SNAP) will post $1.19 billion in sales for the current fiscal quarter, Zacks reports.
+Eight analysts have provided estimates for Snap’s earnings, with the highest sales estimate coming in at $1.21 billion and the lowest estimate coming in at $1.18 billion.
+Snap reported sales of $911.32 million during the same quarter last year, which would suggest a positive year over year growth rate of 30.6%.
+The business is scheduled to issue its next earnings results on Thursday, February 3rd.

-On average, analysts expect that Snap will report full year sales of $4.06 billion for the current financial year, with estimates ranging from $4.00 billion to $4.35 billion.
-For the next fiscal year, analysts expect that the firm will post sales of $5.79 billion, with estimates ranging from $5.21 billion to $6.48 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Snap.
+According to Zacks, analysts expect that Snap will report full year sales of $4.06 billion for the current year, with estimates ranging from $4.00 billion to $4.35 billion.
+For the next year, analysts anticipate that the business will report sales of $5.79 billion, with estimates ranging from $5.21 billion to $6.48 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that that provide coverage for Snap.

-Snap (NYSE:SNAP) last released its earnings results on Thursday, October 21st.
-The company reported ($0.05) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.11) by $0.06.
-Snap had a negative net margin of 16.72% and a negative return on equity of 26.52%.
-During the same period in the prior year, the company posted ($0.14) earnings per share.
+Snap (NYSE:SNAP) last released its quarterly earnings data on Thursday, October 21st.
+The company reported ($0.05) EPS for the quarter, beating the consensus estimate of ($0.11) by $0.06.
+Snap had a negative return on equity of 23.65% and a negative net margin of 16.72%.
+During the same period in the prior year, the firm posted ($0.14) earnings per share.

-In other Snap news, CTO Robert C. Murphy sold 950,000 shares of the company’s stock in a transaction that occurred on Monday, October 25th.
-The shares were sold at an average price of $54.73, for a total value of $51,993,500.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CAO Rebecca Morrow sold 8,817 shares of the company’s stock in a transaction that occurred on Monday, October 18th.
-The shares were sold at an average price of $74.44, for a total transaction of $656,337.48.
+In other Snap news, CEO Evan Spiegel sold 306,522 shares of Snap stock in a transaction dated Monday, September 27th.
+The stock was sold at an average price of $81.56, for a total value of $24,999,934.32.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, General Counsel Michael J. O’sullivan sold 6,000 shares of Snap stock in a transaction dated Friday, October 29th.
+The shares were sold at an average price of $52.58, for a total value of $315,480.00.
 The disclosure for this sale can be found here.
-Insiders have sold 2,754,521 shares of company stock worth $185,573,538 in the last 90 days.
+In the last quarter, insiders sold 2,427,251 shares of company stock worth $160,890,436.

-A number of institutional investors have recently added to or reduced their stakes in SNAP.
-Price T Rowe Associates Inc. MD increased its stake in shares of Snap by 9.3% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 141,249,369 shares of the company’s stock worth $9,624,732,000 after purchasing an additional 12,004,573 shares during the last quarter.
-Vanguard Group Inc. increased its stake in shares of Snap by 0.8% during the 2nd quarter.
-Vanguard Group Inc. now owns 60,392,107 shares of the company’s stock worth $4,115,117,000 after purchasing an additional 454,511 shares during the last quarter.
-Edgewood Management LLC increased its stake in shares of Snap by 9.5% during the 2nd quarter.
-Edgewood Management LLC now owns 55,234,421 shares of the company’s stock worth $3,763,673,000 after purchasing an additional 4,784,751 shares during the last quarter.
-Jennison Associates LLC increased its stake in shares of Snap by 6.1% during the 2nd quarter.
-Jennison Associates LLC now owns 41,204,701 shares of the company’s stock worth $2,807,688,000 after purchasing an additional 2,354,754 shares during the last quarter.
-Finally, Lone Pine Capital LLC increased its stake in shares of Snap by 23.1% during the 1st quarter.
-Lone Pine Capital LLC now owns 24,015,574 shares of the company’s stock worth $1,255,774,000 after purchasing an additional 4,504,987 shares during the last quarter.
-Hedge funds and other institutional investors own 52.55% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the company.
+Brighton Jones LLC boosted its stake in shares of Snap by 73.0% during the third quarter.
+Brighton Jones LLC now owns 20,579 shares of the company’s stock valued at $1,520,000 after purchasing an additional 8,686 shares in the last quarter.
+Cullen Frost Bankers Inc. lifted its stake in shares of Snap by 2.2% in the third quarter.
+Cullen Frost Bankers Inc. now owns 214,517 shares of the company’s stock worth $15,846,000 after acquiring an additional 4,697 shares during the period.
+Transcend Wealth Collective LLC acquired a new position in shares of Snap in the third quarter worth approximately $250,000.
+Shell Asset Management Co. lifted its stake in shares of Snap by 55.5% in the third quarter.
+Shell Asset Management Co. now owns 42,656 shares of the company’s stock worth $3,151,000 after acquiring an additional 15,225 shares during the period.
+Finally, Camden Capital LLC acquired a new position in shares of Snap in the third quarter worth approximately $210,000.
+52.49% of the stock is currently owned by hedge funds and other institutional investors.

 Snap, Inc engages in the operation of its camera platform.
 Its products include Snapchat, using the camera and editing tools to take and share Snaps, Friends Page, which lets users create and use Stories, Groups, Video and Chat, Discover for searching and surfacing relevant Stories, Snap Map, which shows friends, Stories and Snaps near the user, Memories, for saving personal collections, and Spectacles, wearable sunglasses capable of taking Snaps and interacting directly with the Snapchat application.